 The Watcombe, Devon Tors and Devonshire Potteries Ltd, did revived their polka dot wares as well as doing small amounts of contemporary patterns.
 Dartmouth, Babbacombe and Sandygate took up the polka dot design although this was mostly a single colour dots over a background colour.

-The Babbacombe Pottery while continuing traditional Torquay wares like cottages, seagulls also produced from 1956 to 1960 a unique range of patterns and shapes.
-This was in addition to simple geometric patterns known within the pottery as the Aztec designs of Deirdre Wood used for the other workers decorate while Deirdre did her much more complex and fine unique patterns now highly sought after.
+The Babbacombe Pottery while continuing traditional Torquay wares like cottages, seagulls, also produced from 1956 to 1960 was a unique range of patterns and numbered shapes.
+This was in addition to ten or so simple geometric Deirdre Wood designs decorated on the thrown terracotta pot body and known within the pottery as the Aztec designs.
+These were used by the other workers decorate and they were fired with a semi matt glaze.
+Deirdre did her much more complex and fine unique patterns usually on uniquely shaped hand thrown pots which are now highly sought after.

 Priddoe’s Studio Art Pottery started by Peter and Mary Priddoe at Goodrington, Paignton in 1954 had a series of large native figures decorating the workshop walls.
 There they mostly produced pottery with very strong simple patterns and shapes in contrasting colours where it would seem every pot was uniquely decorated before being high fired with a semi matt glaze.